 719 m

-The École nationale des sciences appliquées de Marrakech (ENSA Marrakech) is a public institution of higher education.
+The École nationale des sciences appliquées de Marrakech is a public institution of higher education.
 It was created in 2000 by the Ministry of Higher Education, Staff Training and Scientific Research and is a component of the University Cadi Ayyad in Marrakech and part of the ENSAs

 It is part of the diversification of training courses within the University, and boosting the socio-economic and industrial region.